San Diego-area synagogue shooting leaves one worshipper dead, three wounded

 Speaking with reporters at the White House, U.S. President Donald Trump said, “My deepest sympathies go to the people that were affected.”
 He added that “it looks like a hate crime” and that authorities will “get to the bottom of it.”

-San Diego County Sheriff Bill Gore told reporters that four people were struck by gunfire and taken to Palomar Medical Center, where one of the victims, an “older woman,” died.
+Gore told reporters that four people were struck by gunfire and taken to Palomar Medical Center, where one of the victims, an “older woman,” died.
 The three other patients - “two adult males” and a “female juvenile” - were listed in stable condition, Gore said.
+The identities of the victims were not given.

-The bloodshed unfolded shortly before 11:30 a.m. in Poway, a suburb of about 50,000 residents, when the suspect walked into the synagogue and started shooting, Gore said.
+The attack occurred shortly before 11:30 a.m. in Poway, a suburb of about 50,000 residents, when the suspect walked into the synagogue and started shooting, Gore said.
+As he was making his getaway, an off-duty U.S. Border Patrol agent opened fire on the suspect, striking the vehicle but apparently missing the suspect, according to Gore.

+The gunman was arrested a short time later when he peacefully surrendered to police.

+A San Diego officer was en route to the shooting scene when he overheard a California Highway Patrol (CHP) radio dispatch “of a suspect who had called into CHP to report that he was just involved in this shooting and his location,” San Diego Police Chief David Nisleit recounted.

+“The officer was actually on the freeway and he clearly saw the suspect in his vehicle.
+The suspect pulled over and jumped out of his car with his hands up and was immediately taken into custody,” Nisleit said.

+He said the assault-style rifle believed to be the murder weapon was found on the front passenger seat of the car.

 Local television channel KGTV 10News said the synagogue was hosting a holiday celebration beginning at 11 a.m. and due to culminate in a final Passover meal at 7 p.m.
-Authorities said about 100 people were inside the temple at the time.
+Authorities said about 100 people were inside the temple, where Saturday services marking the Jewish Sabbath would have been under way or have just concluded.

-San Diego television station KGTV reported a woman whose husband was still inside the synagogue as saying the victims included the rabbi.
+San Diego television station KGTV reported a woman whose husband was still inside the synagogue as saying the rabbi was among those shot.

-Minoo Anvari, an Iranian refugee whose husband was attending services inside when gunshots rang out, told KUSI-TV the wounded included a female friend and the rabbi, who was shot in the hand.
+Minoo Anvari, an Iranian refugee who said her husband was attending services inside when gunshots rang out, told KUSI-TV the wounded included a female friend and the rabbi, who was shot in the hand.
 “We are united.
 You can’t break us.
 We are in the U.S.,” Anvari told KUSI.

 A man who lives nearby, Christopher Folts, said on CNN he heard six to seven gunshots, then a man yelling, followed by six to seven more shots.